-Many people have asked us about the difference between a femtocell, sometimes called a microcell, and a cell phone signal booster, like this Home 4G.
+Many people have asked us about the difference between a femtocell, sometimes called a microcell, and a cell phone signal booster.
 Both can improve your cell coverage, but they operate differently.
-This post breaks down the differences for you.
+This post breaks down the differences between a cell signal booster and a femtocell for you.

 Voice and data traffic moves across your cell carrier’s network and is delivered to the femtocell via an Internet gateway.
 Your phone communicates directly with the femtocell, which typically has a range up to about 50 feet.